 An 11-month tuition loan plan is available from Gulf Coast Bank and Trust if application is made by May 1st.
-After May 1st, there is a 10-month loan plan available.
+A 10-month loan plan is available for applications submitted after May 1st.
+There is no background check.
+Penalties and fees do not apply for early pay off.

 Loans are to be paid by the 1st of each month.
-A loan will be cancelled if a payment is not received by noon on the last day of the month that the payment is due.
+A loan will be cancelled if payment is not received by noon on the last day of the month that the payment is due.
 The loan will not be carried for 60 days.
 The parent has five days to pay the school the full amount of the cancelled loan or have the student dropped from the class roll.
+Incidentals will be billed on Renweb.
 When a loan has been cancelled due to non-payment, the school will not approve another tuition loan.